-The security enablement domain is based on established security policy and addresses the business risks using the best available means.
+The security enablement domain is used to implement security controls and practices necessary to create an operational system, based on governance decisions related to security policy and the need to address business risks using the best available means.
 Security policy and controls are subject to periodic review and assessment.
+The enablement domain includes identity and access management, asset protection, and data protection.